wkalt/dp3/README.md

 The client supports interaction via either queries or dot commands.
 The supported dot commands are:
   .h [topic] to print help text.
 If topic is blank, prints this text.
   .statrange to run a statrange query
   .import to import data to the database

 Available help topics are:
   query: Show examples of query syntax.
-  statrange: Explain the \statrange command.
+  statrange: Explain the .statrange command.
-  import: Explain the \import command.
+  import: Explain the .import command.

 Any input aside from "help" that does not start with a dot is interpreted as a query.
 Queries are terminated with a semicolon.